Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_orchestration_simple_store.md

 :fontawesome-solid-wrench: **cleaner.job.interval**

-Specifies in milisec, that how often the expired subscriptions and the orchestration history records can be automatically deleted and how often the expired orchestration locks can be released.
+Specifies in milisec, that how often the expired subscriptions and the orchestration history records can be automatically deleted.

 :fontawesome-solid-wrench: **push.orchestration.max.thread**